-The runtime representation of these identifiers depends on the execution environment: a contract identifier from the Sandbox looks different to one on the DA Platform.
+The runtime representation of these identifiers depends on the execution environment: a contract identifier from the Sandbox may look different to ones on other DAML Ledgers.

 You can use == and /= on contract identifiers of the same type.

 2.2.11 Reference: DAML packages